mstksg/inCode/copy/entries/io-purity.md

 handle this and still feel Haskell.

-And this is the reason why Haskell succeeds where other languages fail: Though we have not seen any of this in this article, Haskell provides very specialized tools for assembling and composing complex instruction data structures that make it extremely simple, expressive, and elegant.
+And this is the reason why Haskell succeeds where other languages fail: Though we have only seen a glimpse of this in this in this article, Haskell provides very specialized tools for assembling and composing complex instruction data structures that make it extremely simple, expressive, and elegant.
+Tools for combining two parsing rules into one.
+Tools for combining two SQL operations into one.
 For a language that handles computational data structures so well, *not* handling IO this way would be a real shame!